peteragility/glusterfs-aws/README.md

     - **GlusterNFSEndpoint** <-- this is the NFSv3 mount point

 #### Mount GlusterFS by Native Client
+The Gluster Native Client is a FUSE-based client running in user space.
+Gluster Native Client is **the recommended method** for accessing volumes when high concurrency and high write performance is required.
+1. Install GlusterFS client in client machines by `yum install glusterfs-client` (redhat/centos/fedora) or `apt install glusterfs-client` (ubuntu/debian)
+2. Create a mount point directory at /mnt/gfs (or any name you preferred)
+3. Open /etc/fstab, append the following line, replace GlusterNLBEndpoint with the actual endpoint:
+    ```
+    GlusterNLBEndpoint:/gfs /mnt/gfs glusterfs defaults,_netdev 0 0
+    ```
+4. Run command: `sudo mount -a`
+5. Run command: `df`, you should be able to see volume info of GlusterFS at /mnt/gfs mount point if things go well.

+Notice that the GlusterNLBEndpoint only serves as a single endpoint for mounting and getting GlusterFS cluster info, the clients actually communicate with EC2s in the cluster directly when writing/reading files.

 #### Mount GlusterFS by NFSv3
+The quick start has setup a [NFS Ganesha server](https://docs.gluster.org/en/latest/Administrator%20Guide/NFS-Ganesha%20GlusterFS%20Integration/) and export GlusterFS via NFSv3 protocol, so every client machine can mount the GlusterFS with NFSv3.
+Remember this is **NOT** the recommend way to mount GlusterFS, but if the clients can not install GlusterFS native client or you want to use service like [AWS DataSync](https://aws.amazon.com/datasync/), this is the only solution.

+1. Most Linux distributions have NFS client packages included, if not, simply install the `nfs-common` package.
+2. Create a mount point directory at /mnt/gfsnfs (or any name you preferred)
+3. Open /etc/fstab, append the following line, replace GlusterNFSEndpoint with the actual NFS endpoint:
+    ```
+    GlusterNFSEndpoint:/gfs /mnt/gfsnfs nfs defaults 0 0
+    ```
+4. Run command: `sudo mount -a`
+5. Run command: `df`, you should be able to see volume info of GlusterFS at /mnt/gfsnfs mount point if things go well.

 ### Performance Testing
 Basic file system performance benchmarks are collected using python script [smallfile](https://github.com/distributed-system-analysis/smallfile), the testing setup involves: